Weeping Walls

 And that's when I noticed it.

-A subtle trickling sound seemed to come from everywhere.
+A trickling sound coming from everywhere.
 I wandered through each room, inspecting every sink.
 No broken pipes, running faucets, overflowing tubs.
-Finally, my eyes fell upon the walls.
-They were – weeping.
-Glittering streams meandered in lazy threads from the second floor to the basement.
+Finally, I saw that walls were – weeping.
+Glittering streams rolled in lazy threads from the second floor to the basement.
 Blisters had emerged in the drywall like barnacles.
 Sodden circles had pooled at the foot of every corner.
 The house too, it seemed, had given up and settled in for a good, long cry.

-Soaked and cold, I plopped onto the wet carpet like a frustrated toddler.
-I wept along with the walls and sobbed to the ceiling, "You win!
+Soaked and cold, I sat on the wet carpet like a frustrated toddler.
+I wept along with the walls.
+"You win!
 I get it!
-I am not in control."
+I am not in control" I sobbed to noone.
 These terrifying words now said, I held my breath and waited for a wave of hopelessness to overwhelm me.
 But, to my surprise, my tears stopped.
 I could almost hear the thump-thump-thumping of an anchor chain as it slipped loose – I had "let go, and let God" as the saying goes.
 When I no longer had to navigate this roiling sea but could just ride the waves, peace came flooding in.
 I was free.

-Later, I learned that the ice storm had caused damming under the shingles, allowing nearly 24 hours of driving rain to seep inside.
 Having had my moment of clarity, I was able to bend with the torrent of construction and delays, and in a few months, the house was back on the market.
 With brand new carpet and fresh paint, it looked better than ever, and it sold in just weeks.
-Soon, I moved into an airy new house and set about building my first metals studio, and began rebuilding my life.
+Soon, I moved into an airy new house and set about building my first metals studio, and rebuilding my life.

 Theresa,